Phase-space analysis of large ODE systems using a low-dimensional conservation law: Conclusions and possible applications

-The phase-space approach to multi-population dynamics presented above allows computing the time evolution of the distribution function that approximates the multi-dimensional histogram of populations.
-Although we have considered some trivial stochastic processes in the sections about migration, the main value of this approach is in the fast and easy analysis of causal deterministic trends in biological data.
-For example, in the case of precision agriculture (Hautala and Hakoj{\"a}rvi~2011), this method could be employed to predict and, perhaps, control the distribution of plant sizes at the time of harvest.
-To this end, instead of introducing stochastic variations due to the environment, models considered above can be easily extended to include deterministic (measured) time-varying growth coefficients and environmental factors.
-Another straightforward extension could be the inclusion of the source term in the conservation law (\ref{eq:Continuity}) reflecting the emergence of new populations.
+The phase-space approach presented above allows computing the evolution of the distribution function of simultaneously growing and interacting populations by solving a low-dimensional PDE.
+Although, such phase spaces impose substantial constraints on the types of interactions, many practical problems appear to satisfy these constraints.
+As the examples demonstrate, the main power of this approach is that, unlike typical Monte-Carlo simulations, it often provides rather explicit results that could be used as benchmark solutions.

+In the case of precision agriculture (Hautala and Hakoj{\"a}rvi~2011), this method could be employed to predict and, perhaps, control the distribution of plant sizes at the time of harvest.
+To this end, models considered above can be easily extended to include deterministic (measured) time-varying growth coefficients and various environmental factors.
+Another straightforward extension could be the inclusion of the source term in the conservation law (\ref{eq:GenContinuity}) reflecting the emergence of new populations, e.g., potato tubers.

 The case of populations competing for limited resources could serve as a mathematical model for recovering the distribution of populations from the resource consumption curves.
-For example, in the analysis of seed quality it is common to monitor the oxygen consumption during the germination process (Bewley et~al.~2013, van~Duin and Koenig~2001, van~Asbrouck and Taridno~2009), with the main consumers of oxygen being the growing populations of mitochondria present in every seed.
+For example, in the analysis of seed quality it is common to monitor the oxygen consumption during the germination process (Bewley et~al.~2013, van~Duijn and Koenig~2001, van~Asbrouck and Taridno~2009, Budko et al. 2013), with the main consumers of oxygen being the growing populations of mitochondria present in every seed.
 Our method provides the necessary link between the distribution of the seed parameters, including the initial number of active mitochondria, and the measured oxygen uptake curves for a batch of seeds germinating in a closed container.

+On the theoretical level, our phase-space analysis, although different in form from the traditional approaches (Barab{\'a}s and Mesz{\'e}na~2009, Gyllenberg and Mesz{\'e}na 2005), confirms the non-existence of a stable equilibrium for coexisting species featuring a continuum of survival strategies, if these strategies involve the range of carrying capacities.
+On the other hand, we show that an asymptotically stable equilibrium is possible, if the inter-species competition concerns other survival strategies, such as the rates of growth or resource consumption.

+Low-dimensional conservation laws occur in migration studies as well.
+In particular, we have demonstrated that a completely randomized migration, corresponding to the case of spatial super diffusion, leads to an explicit phase-space solution resembling a time-dependent mollifier of the Dirac's delta function.
+It is also possible to incorporate simple models of migration bias in this formulation, as long as these models do not involve any specific spatial ordering.